 The CPI measures prices paid by urban consumers on an average for a set of market basket of services and goods.
 This market basket is fixed for a two-year period.
 The current CPI is based on the consumer price index for all urban consumers, US city average, prepared by the Bureau of Labor Statistics, US Department of Labor.

-The consumer price index is a measure of inflation over time with the goal of evaluating whether inflation is still low.
+The consumer price index is a measure of inflation over time with the purpose of evaluating whether inflation is still low.
 The formula for calculating the CPI is:

 CPI = cost of products or services in a current period/cost of products or services in a previous time period x 100